-This siteís geology/geomorphology: Holocene alluvial deposits (natural levees, distributaries and abandoned channels) of small rivers.
+This site’s geology/geomorphology: Holocene alluvial deposits (natural levees, distributaries and abandoned channels) of small rivers.

 Erected by State of Louisiana and National Park Service.

 Location.
 30° 12.883′ N, 91° 59.81′ W. Marker is in Lafayette, Louisiana, in Lafayette Parish.
 Marker is on Fisher Road near Surrey Street (State Highway 728-B), on the right when traveling north.
 Located at the Vermilionville Historic Village.
-Touch for map.
-Marker is at or near this postal address: 300 Fisher Road, Lafayette LA 70508, United States of America.
-Touch for directions.
+Touch for map

 Also see . . .
 Vermilionville Historic Village.
 (Submitted on March 5, 2018, by Cajun Scrambler of Assumption, Louisiana.)

 Credits.
 This page was last revised on March 5, 2018.
-This page originally submitted on March 5, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 146 times since then and 57 times this year.
+It was originally submitted on March 5, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 167 times since then and 15 times this year.
 Photos: 1, 2, 3. submitted on March 5, 2018.